 AEP-SWEPCO owns and operates the Turk Power plant and the CCR landfill facility.
 The site is located approximately 2.2 miles north of the Fulton (Hempstead County), Arkansas.
 The site location is exhibited on Figure 1 in Appendix A (Vicinity Map).
 The Power Plant has a 600 MW unit utilizing western subbituminous coal as a fuel for generating electricity.
-The landfill facility located to the south of the main plant is designed, approved, and used for disposal of flyash, bottom ash, scrubber waste, and other byproducts generated from the coal-fired Power Plant.
+The landfill facility located to the south of the main plant is designed, approved, and used for disposal of flyash, bottom ash, scrubber waste, and other byproducts generated from the coal-fired power plant.
 Figure 2 (Site Layout Map) in Appendix A illustrates the CCR landfill facility location with respect to the power plant.
-The overall features of the landfill facility consists of the following main components; Leachate Collection Pond, Active Landfill Disposal Areas (Cell 1 and 2), Perimeter Berms and Haul Road, and Storm Water Pond and Drainage Ditches
+The overall features of the landfill facility consist of the following main components; Active Landfill Disposal Areas (Cell 1 and 2), Perimeter Berms and Haul Road, Leachate Collection Pond, Storm Water Pond, and Drainage Ditches the leachate collection system.
+The storm-water runoff pond is located to the northeast of Cell 1 and collects storm water from the perimeter storm water ditches around the landfill.
+The outer perimeter of the landfill consists of the perimeter berm and haul road.

-The Active Landfill Disposal Area (Cell 1) had reached its maximum waste fill capacity and is currently in final stages of finishing the final grades and filling the common area between the two cells.
-At present, both cells (1 and 2) are used for the waste disposal.
+The Active Landfill Disposal Area (Cell 1) had reached its maximum waste fill capacity and is currently in final stages of final grading for temporary soil cover.
+At present, both cells (1 and 2) are active.
 There are total of 1-5 cells that makes the total landfill footprint of 73 acres.
-The Leachate Collection Pond is located to the northwest of Cell 1 and collects leachate generated from the leachate collection system.
-The stormwater runoff pond is located to the northeast of Cell 1 and collects storm water from the perimeter storm water ditches around the landfill.
-The outer perimeter of the landfill consists of the perimeter berm and haul road.
+The Leachate Collection Pond is located to the northwest of Cell 1 and collects leachate generated from